rHermes/hage/README.md

 any communication at runtime.

-To improve the ergonomics for the user, and to ensure type safety, we instead expose a format string based API, provided by `std::format`.
+To improve the ergonomics for the user, and to ensure type safety, we instead expose a format string based API, provided by `fmt::format`.
 Since we know the input parameters, we are able to create a custom trampoline for each input statement which will read the correct number and type of arguments in.
 We still have to send the format string over the FIFO, as we cannot capture it from the lambda we use to create the trampoline.
 This is a source of potential optimization, as these format strings are created at compile time, and will not go out of scope for the duration of the program.